ASCO's Equity, Diversity, and Inclusion Action Plan

 - Stand Up 2 Cancer Webcast: ASCO President Lori Pierce joined Stand Up 2 Cancer for a live social media event focused on the work ASCO & Stand Up 2 Cancer are doing to increase diversity in cancer research and treatment.

 - Atlantic Webcast: People v.
 Cancer Equity in Care: At a virtual event hosted by the Atlantic about equity in cancer care, Dr. Pierce spoke about increasing equity in clinical trials.

-- Editorial: The Path to Health Equity Starts with Access to Care (Page 16): Dr. Pierce co-authored an op-ed with President of ACS-CAN, Lisa Lacasse, about addressing equity by increasing access to care.
+- Editorial: The Path to Health Equity Starts with Access to Care (Page 16): Dr. Pierce co-authored an op-ed with the President of ACS-CAN, Lisa Lacasse, about addressing equity by increasing access to care.